 - Translators – Next to writers are translators.
-A very specific skill set is needed and knowing more than one language is a must for a translator.
+A particular skill set is needed, and knowing more than one language is a must for a translator.

-- Mobile Developers – Mobile (iOS and Android) development is quite on the rise.
+- Mobile Developers – Mobile (iOS and Android) development is entirely on the rise.
 If you can develop apps for mobile, you can grab a lot of work.

 - Web Developers – Web development is one of those evergreen skills of the freelancing world.

 - SEO Experts – SEO experts, aren’t as highly paid as it may seem.